 What is the Analyze button?

-The ‘Analyze’ button is available within the Lightning App Builder and analyzes the fields, instances of the Related Lists component, and metadata of a record page.
+The ‘Analyze’ button is available within the Lightning App Builder, for both standard and custom objects, and analyzes the fields, instances of the Related Lists component, and metadata of a record page.

 How to Analyze your Salesforce Lightning Pages